varnerlab/INFORMS-Annual-Meeting-2025-BanditPoster/README.md

 # INFORMS-Annual-Meeting-2025-BanditPoster
 Repository for the Bandit Problem Poster presented at the INFORMS Annual Meeting 2025.
+This work was developed as part of the CHEME 5660: Quantitative Finance for Engineers course at Cornell University.
+It is also in part based on independent research work by undergraduate students Dhruv Mittal and Evan Vu.

 ## Requirements
 This example uses the [Julia programming language](https://julialang.org/downloads/) to explore the bandit problem.
 We also use a variety of tools and languages, such as: